FStarLang/FStar/doc/book/part2/part2_merkle.rst

 The main work is done by ``compute_root_hash``, shown below.

-In the first branch, we simply hash the resource itself.
+   * In the first branch, we simply hash the resource itself.

-While in the second branch, we recompute the hash from the tail of the path, and then based on which direction was taken, we either concatenate sibling hash on the left or the right, and hash the result.
+   * In the second branch, we recompute the hash from the tail of the path, and then based on which direction was taken, we either concatenate sibling hash on the left or the right, and hash the result.

-Convince yourself of why this is type-correct---refer back to the description of :ref:`vectors<Part2_vectors>`, if needed.
-For example, why is it safe to call ``L.hd`` to access the first element of ``hashes``?

 .. literalinclude:: ../code/MerkleTree.fst
    :language: fstar